smart-data-models/dataModel.Energy/TechnicalCabinetDevice/doc/spec_FR.md

       x-ngsi:
         type: Property
     serialNumber:
-      description: 'Serial number of the container'
+      description: Serial number of the container
       type: string
       x-ngsi:
         model: https://schema.org/serialNumber
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be TechnicalCabinetDevice'
+      description: NGSI Entity type.
+It has to be TechnicalCabinetDevice
       enum:
         - TechnicalCabinetDevice
       type: string